jweiland-net/checkmysite/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

 -----------------

 Some general settings can be configured in the Extension Manager.
-If you need to configure those, switch to the module "Extension Manager", select the extension "**checkmysite**" and press on the configure-icon!
+If you need to configure these, switch to the module "Extension Manager", select the extension "**checkmysite**" and press on the configure-icon!

 The settings are divided into several tabs and described here in detail: